B. Terms/Rights attached to Equity Shares:

 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company is exposed to credit risk from its operating activities (primarily trade receivables).

-a.
+i.
 Trade receivables

-A significant part of the Company’s sales are under the ‘cash and carry’ model which entails no credit risk.
+A significant part of the Company’s sales are under the 'cash and carry1 model which entails no credit risk.
 For others, an impairment analysis is performed at each reporting date on an individual basis for all the customers.
 In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
 The calculation is based on historical data of credit losses.
 The Company has evaluated the concentration of risk with respect to trade receivables as low, as its customers are from several industries.

 53 Capital Management